 Thousand Islands Cruising, Gananoque, Ontario

-There’s nothing like a boat tour of this sparkling archipelago at the mouth of the St. Lawrence off Gananoque, an hour and 40 minutes south of Ottawa.
-You can take a quick one-hour tour among the islands or go for up to five hours and see Boldt Castle (above) on Heart Island (it’s in American waters, so bring your passport).
+One of the best day trips from Ottawa lies off Gananoque, an hour and 40 minutes south of our nation’s capital.
+From there, you can take a leisurely cruise of this sparkling archipelago at the mouth of the St. Lawrence, ranging from a quick one-hour tour among the islands or a five-hour journey to Boldt Castle (above) on Heart Island (it’s in American waters, so bring your passport).
 The Rhineland-style castle was built starting in 1900 by George Boldt, proprietor of the Waldorf Astoria Hotel.

 Historic Upper Canada Village, Morrisburg, Ontario

 Just an hour and 15 minutes south of Ottawa you can time-travel to the 1860s.
-Staff dressed in pioneer-era clothing help you learn about traditional farming, spinning, dressmaking, breadmaking and the social life of the time.
+Staff dressed in pioneer-era clothing share the art of traditional farming, spinning, dressmaking, breadmaking and the social life of the time.
 Not far from Upper Canada Village is the town of Ingleside, one of the “Lost Villages” flooded in 1958 to create the St. Lawrence Seaway.
 Today’s Ingleside was rebuilt; the original village is deep under water.
 If you’re a diver, you can check it out.

-Read more about the lost villages of the St. Lawrence River.
+Read the haunting story of the lost villages of the St. Lawrence.

 Microbrewery Tours, Prescott & Russell County, Ontario

-The small communities to the east, just south of the Ottawa River, offer craft-beer lovers lots of choice: there’s Beau’s All Natural Brewing Company (above) in Vankleek Hill; Cassel Brewery in Casselman; Étienne Brûlé in Embrun; and more.
+The small communities to the east, just south of the Ottawa River, offer craft-beer lovers lots of choice: there’s Beau’s All Natural Brewing Company (above) in Vankleek Hill; Cassel Brewery in Casselman; and more.
 If nobody wants to volunteer to be DD, sample the goods from a few of these microbreweries with tour company Brew Donkey.

 Trail Hikes, Algonquin Park, Ontario